emmaphamlet/Product-Management-University-Project/Risks,-Assumptions,-and-Dependencies.md

 5. Accessibility gaps:

-*   Description: Gaps in compliance for accessibility can make it difficult for students with disabilities to thrive in an academic environment.
+*   Description: Gaps in compliance for accessibility makes it difficult for students with disabilities to thrive in an academic environment.

 *   Mitigation: Conduct quarterly usability testing and collaborate with accessibility experts to ensure that standards are being met.